Nature & Energy Insights

 Meanwhile, we’re still enjoying all of the quite young new Black-chinned and Annas arrivals of the season.
 The feeders and the backyard sage and other flowers are ablaze with little fast-moving wings.
 There are so many that at dusk it’s like a hummingbird highway – we look out above and around us as we happen upon the back patio at this critical time.
 We know this stage, too, is temporary – soon our little Black-chinned friends will migrate south, and the Annas will disperse to establish their own territories and we’ll see fewer at the feeders and across the backyard.
 So for now, I relish this time with them – taking in their beauty, their antics, and just their mere presence that cheers me even on my most stressful day of work.
-Thank you to all for making our lives so much richer, vibrant, and joyful…..and Godspeed for the migration ahead.
+I have tremendous gratitude - thank you, tiny ones, for making our lives so much richer, vibrant, and joyful…..and Godspeed for the migration ahead.

 Please remember to phone your nearest wildlife rehabilitator if you find any bird or other animal in distress, injured, or otherwise in need of care.
 And may you discover and relish the many treasures that nature bestows on you in your own backyards - regardless of season.....